oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-If the schema definition specifies a map key, the type of the key schema must be derived originally from the string type (which basically ensures that the schema type is a string with additional validation clauses).
+If the schema definition specifies a map key, the type of the key schema must be derived originally from the string type (which basically ensures that the schema type is a string with additional validation clause).
 As there is little need for complex keys this caters to more straight-forward and clear specifications.
 If the key schema is not defined it is assumed to be string by default.